Adapted from Black Fatigue: How Racism Erodes the Mind, Body and Spirit (Berrett Koehler Publishers 2020)

 Higher levels of education do not change the wage gaps.
 Among doctorate degree holders, for instance, Black women earn 60 percent of what white men earn, and white women earn 7 percent more than Black women[vi].

 Many Black women, including myself, lament that we are expected to provide our expertise without market rate compensation.
 Our intellectual capital is often undervalued or not valued at all.
+Share on XMany Black women, including myself, lament that we are expected to provide our expertise without market rate compensation.
+Our intellectual capital is often undervalued or not valued at all.
 It is not unusual for a talented Black woman to be asked to serve as a keynote speaker or on a panel without any compensation.
 I know what some of my white male counterparts with similar experience and reputation as mine are paid, and it is usually double that of which I am expected to charge.

 I know what some of my white male counterparts with similar experience and reputation as mine are paid, and it is usually double that of which I am expected to charge.
-Click To Tweet
+Share on XSociety holds deep-seated biases about the worth of Black women that date back to slavery.
+We need to own up to these harsh realities and correct these gross pay inequities.

 In my new book Black Fatigue: How Racism Erodes the Mind, Body and Spirit, I elaborate on the pay inequities and other atrocities that Black women continue to endure.